MontiCore/monticore/docs/BestPractices-Testing.md

 The notable methods are:

 * [`MCAssertions#assertNoFindings()`](../monticore-runtime/src/testFixtures/java/de/monticore/runtime/junit/MCAssertions.java#assertHasFinding()) -
-  Ensure no findings are present (always called after each test)
+  Ensure no findings are present.
 * [`MCAssertions#assertHasFindingStartingWith(String expectedPrefix, String message)`](../monticore-runtime/src/testFixtures/java/de/monticore/runtime/junit/MCAssertions.java#assertHasFindingStartingWith(java.lang.String,java.lang.String)) -
-  Ensures that at least one finding starts with the prefix and removes & returns that one finding
+  Ensures that at least one finding starts with the prefix and returns that one finding
 * [`MCAssertions#assertHasFindingsStartingWith(String expectedPrefix, String message)`](../monticore-runtime/src/testFixtures/java/de/monticore/runtime/junit/MCAssertions.java#assertHasFindingsStartingWith(java.lang.String,java.lang.String)) -
-  Ensures that at least one finding starts with the prefix and removes & returns all matching findings
+  Ensures that at least one finding starts with the prefix and returns all matching findings
 * [`MCAssertions#assertHasFinding(Predicate<Finding> predicate, String message)`](../monticore-runtime/src/testFixtures/java/de/monticore/runtime/junit/MCAssertions.java#assertHasFinding(java.util.function.Predicate,java.lang.String)) -
-  Ensures that at least one finding matches the predicate and removes & returns that one finding
+  Ensures that at least one finding matches the predicate and returns that one finding
 * [`MCAssertions#assertHasFindings(Predicate<Finding> predicate, String message)`](../monticore-runtime/src/testFixtures/java/de/monticore/runtime/junit/MCAssertions.java#assertHasFindings(java.util.function.Predicate,java.lang.String)) -
-  Ensures that at least one finding matches the predicate and removes & returns all matching findings
+  Ensures that at least one finding matches the predicate and returns all matching findings

 When the generated pretty printer is customized via the TOP-mechanism, the `PrettyPrinterTester` class provides functionality for quickly writing a bunch of tests for the pretty printer.